Japanese Suite: Japanese folk tunes

-Itō supplied all the themes except for the third movement.
+Itō supplied all the themes except for the Dance of the Marionette.
 Japanese themes include Edo Lullaby which is referenced in Dance Under the Cherry Tree.
 In Holst's autograph sketch, Dance of the Wolf is entitled Dance of the Fox.
 One of Itō's dance pieces at the Coliseum was entitled Moonlight Fox.

 Michio Itō, c.
 1919.
 Photograph by Marcia Stein.

 In 1921, Holst was commissioned to write a ballet, The Lure, and modelled one of its dances on Dance of the Marionette from this suite.

 Origin of the work

 According to music professor Midori Takeishi, Holst attended one of Itō's short performances at the London Coliseum in the period from 10 to 22 May 1915.
 She says that Itō's performance included four dances: 1) Green Dance of the Pine Trees; 2) Sitting Dance; 3) Japanese Woman with Umbrella and Fan; and 4) Moonlight Fox.

 Takeishi says that for these performances, Itō had hurriedly arranged a small-scale musical accompaniment, possibly using Japanese instruments or a piano.

 In one of Holst's notebooks from this period, Itō's residential address has been written in the dancer's handwriting.
 Takeishi also observes that Itō was very short of money, even pawning his belongings, and would not have been able to pay Holst a fee.
 She says that there is no evidence to suggest that Itō ever used the work in a performance.
 By September 1916, Itō had moved from London to New York.

 Holst drew upon Edo Lullaby for Dance Under the Cherry Tree.